Sheephole Valley Wilderness

 Sheephole Valley Wilderness is a 188,169-acre property in the central Mojave Desert of southern California.
-The wilderness is included in the recently designated Mojave Trails National Monument.
+The wilderness is included in Mojave Trails National Monument.
 Most folks access the wilderness by driving about 20 miles east of Twentynine Palms on Route 62, the Twentynine Palms Highway.
 The wilderness area is set back 300 feet from the north side of the highway for the next 21 miles.
 The upper photo on this page was taken at the point where the Cadiz Road intersects with Route 62, at the southeastern corner of the wilderness.
 All that separates the wilderness from Joshua Tree National Park to the south is the highway.
 The eastern boundary of the wilderness is set back about 30 feet from a dirt road that runs the whole length of the wilderness.

 Sheephole Valley Wilderness includes the northwest-southeast trending Sheephole Mountains and Calumet Mountains.
 Sheephole Valley is the valley between.
 The Sheephole Mountains rise to 4,613' above sea level while the Calumets rise to 3,732' above sea level.
 The landscape is typical Mojave Desert - Basin and Range province countryside: the surface is strewn with bits and pieces of granite embedded in depths of sand.
 There are prominent sand dunes at the southwest edge of the Sheephole Mountains and at the northeastern edge of the Calumets.
 At the valley's lowest point (1,832') there are two small dry lake beds.